Amphitrite: Mythology

-Amphitrite ("Aphirita") bearing a trident on a pinax from Corinth (575–550 BC).

 When Poseidon desired to marry her, Amphitrite, wanting to protect her virginity, fled to the Atlas Mountains.
 Poseidon sent many creatures to find her.
 A dolphin came across Amphitrite and convinced her to marry Poseidon.
 As a reward for the dolphin's help, Poseidon created the Delphinus constellation.

 Eustathius said that Poseidon first saw her dancing at Naxos among the other Nereids, and carried her off.
 But in another version of the myth, she fled from his advances to Atlas, at the farthest ends of the sea; there the dolphin of Poseidon sought her through the islands of the sea, and finding her, spoke persuasively on behalf of Poseidon, if we may believe Hyginus and was rewarded by being placed among the stars as the constellation Delphinus.

 Amphitrite is not fully personified in the Homeric epics: "out on the open sea, in Amphitrite's breakers" (Odyssey iii.101), "moaning Amphitrite" nourishes fishes "in numbers past all counting" (Odyssey xii.119).
 She shares her Homeric epithet Halosydne (Ἁλοσύδνη) with Thetis.
 In some sense, the sea-nymphs are doublets.

 Pindar, in his sixth Olympian Ode, recognized Poseidon's role as "great god of the sea, husband of Amphitrite, goddess of the golden spindle."
 For later poets, Amphitrite became simply a metaphor for the sea: Euripides, in Cyclops (702) and Ovid, Metamorphoses, (i.14).